Buffalo Day Express: Nighttime counterpart

 The Pennsylvania railroad also operated the Dominion Express over these Washington-Buffalo and Philadelphia-Buffalo sections.
 The Dominion Express, for both north and south directions had coach, cafe coach and sleeper equipment.
 Even in the 1950s period of origin from Philadelphia to New York, the southbound Dominion Express ended in Philadelphia, not New York.
 Northbound, the Dominion Express afforded connection at Williamsport with a local PRR train to Elmira, New York and then Rochester, New York.
 Southbound, the train from Rochester would meet up with the Southern Express at Williamsport.

-In February, 1958 the Dominion Express ended, and the overnight service was picked up by the Washington, D.C. -- Erie, Pennsylvania Northern Express, #575 (Southern Express, #574, when heading south-bound).
+In February, 1958 the Dominion Express ended, and the overnight service was picked up by the Washington, D.C.–Erie, Pennsylvania Northern Express, #575 (Southern Express, #574, when heading south-bound).
 The Erie and Buffalo originating branches of that train would converge at Emporium, Pennsylvania, and continue south to Washington.
 A supplemental set of through sleepers operated from Buffalo to New York and back.
 By this time, the train's sleeper equipment eliminated open-sections and consisted only of roomettes and other private rooms.

 Demise

 From 1958 to 1968 the southbound version of the train, #570, was called the Baltimore Day Express.
 Excepting on Sundays, passengers bound east of Harrisburg would need to transfer at Harrisburg.

-The Buffalo Day Express as a named train ended upon the 1968 merger of the Pennsylvania Railroad with the New York Central Railroad into Penn Central.
+The Buffalo Day Express as a named train ended upon the 1968 merger of the Pennsylvania Railroad with the New York Central Railroad into the Penn Central Railroad.
 The Penn Central ran the train as a multi-segment overnight train.
 The train ran as #575, departing at 11:35 pm from Harrisburg to Buffalo.
 It picked up passengers from #3 (the Penn Texas) from New York to Harrisburg.
 There was no Washington-originating train synchronized to meet the train in the Penn Central years.
 This train also dropped sleeper car service.

-Amtrak dropped the line altogether, when it began on May 1, 1971, thus ending decades of service north of Harrisburg to Buffalo, leaving medium-sized cities such as Williamsport outside of the national passenger train network.
+When Amtrak began on May 1, 1971, it dropped the line altogether, ending decades of service between Harrisburg and Buffalo, leaving medium-sized cities such as Williamsport outside of the national passenger train network.